simbarras/celeritas-docs/meetings/celeritas_meetings/meetingMinutes.md

   - Community is aware of the challenges and agrees that tackling only part of the physics is valuable.
   - Being able to simulate EM showers in the calorimeter is a good milestone.

+# Wed Apr 22, 2020

+- Guilherme was able to help Seth fix the null pointer issue from last week.
+Details on Slack (#vecgeom).
+- Seth is not sure how to use `vgdml::Frontend::Load(gdml_filename)`.
+P. Canal will look into that.
+- Infrastructure build for the transport loop will start soon.